Statement of Satisfactory Tenancy

-Any real estate agent, landlord or third party can telephone FACS Housing to verify the Statement.
+Any real estate agent, landlord or third party can telephone DCJ Housing to verify the Statement.

-If you lose or misplace your Statement contact your local FACS Housing office or the Housing Contact Centre and ask for another copy.
+If you lose or misplace your Statement contact your local DCJ Housing office or the Housing Contact Centre and ask for another copy.

 Housing Contact Centre